zhengdihan/LUD-VAE/README.md

 # LUD-VAE
-Official code for "Learn from Unpaired Data for Image Restoration: A Variational Bayes Approach".
+Official code for our paper "Learn from Unpaired Data for Image Restoration: A Variational Bayes Approach". https://arxiv.org/pdf/2204.10090.pdf

 ## Dataset Preparation
 For AIM19 and NTIRE20, the dataset preparation is the same with the DeFlow method.
 See https://github.com/volflow/DeFlow.